Businesses are the bedrock of every continent.

 This is what many African businesses are doing.
 They simply open their doors and hope for the best.
 They don’t think about marketing, but they think about making money.
 What a pity!
-Businesses are failing in African because the grounds works in marketing have not been done well.
+Businesses are failing in African because the grounds work in marketing have not been done well.

 Marketing is a complicated function of a business.
 It involves targeting customers, product designing, pricing, promoting, and distribution.
 When the marketing function of business hits running well, sales will always follow naturally.

 Blair Singer, a global sales trainer and author of Sales Dogs advised, “The more marketing you do, the less selling effort you have to deal with.
 If you currently spend equal time selling and marketing your product or service, and then decide to invest twice the amount of the time marketing yourself, your product or service, then you will end up expending half the effort.”

 It is really amazing!
 Even with all the technology revolution in business, many African businesses are still not developing ways to leverage digital technology to market, promote and grow their business.
 They become complacent and comfortable with where they are so they fail to do new things that bring new results into their business.

 - Failure to Develop a Successful Customer Acquisition Sales Model

-While marketing promotes your business, sales is what builds a relationship with customers.
+While marketing promotes your business, sales are what builds a relationship with customers.
 Many African businesses doing marketing have not yet developed a customer acquisition sales model to ensure that they are continuously getting and keeping their customers.

 When sales go down, business goes down.